TheDeFreeze/Kubuntu-24.04-tips/README.md

 sudo pactl load-module module-echo-cancel
 ```

-Make mdule load on boot by appending load module to the .profile file.
+Make module load on boot by appending load module to the .profile file.
 (This is not perfect, google results make you add stuff to /etc/pules/default.pa, but this simply does not work, and there's an open 3 year old bug tracker on it.
 This is just the easiest way I've found that I've tested that works.)
 ```
 echo "sudo pactl load-module module-echo-cancel" >> ./home/$USER/.profile